LocksleyLK/workshops/personalityQuiz/README.md

 	- If an input is equal to a variable, it will trigger our counter
 	- If the user incorrectly typed in something (or neglected to type in anything), it will choose a value to use.
 ```
+# Answer counter for our first question: what is your favorite color?
 if answer == "A":
   reshma += 1
 elif answer == "B":